HerveCladen/ShopApp/README.md

 # ShopApp
 React Native application that lets you add products to a cart <br />

-This was taken from Maximilian Schwarzmüller's course "React Native - The Practical Guide" on Udemy
+This was done following Maximilian Schwarzmüller's course "React Native - The Practical Guide" on Udemy

 ## Project setup
 ```